polkadot-fellows/xcm-format/README.md

 ### `Transact`

-Dispatch the encoded functor `call`, whose dispatch-origin should be Origin as expressed by the kind of origin `origin_type`.
+Apply the encoded transaction `call`, whose dispatch-origin should be `origin` as expressed by the kind of origin `origin_kind`.

+The Transact Status Register is set according to the result of dispatching the call.

 Operands:

-- `origin_type: OriginKind`: The means of expressing the message origin as a dispatch origin.
+- `origin_kind: OriginKind`: The means of expressing the message origin as a dispatch origin.
-- `max_weight: Weight`: The maximum amount of weight to expend while dispatching `call`.
-If dispatch requires more weight then an error will be thrown.
-If dispatch requires less weight, then Surplus Weight Register may increase.
+- `require_weight_at_most: Weight`: The weight of `call`; this should be at least the chain's calculated weight and will be used in the weight determination arithmetic.
-- `call: Vec<u8>`: The encoded transaction to be applied.
+- `call: DoubleEncoded<Call>`: The encoded transaction to be applied.

 Kind: *Instruction*.